Clibzz/DesignPatterns/STARTDOCUMENT.md

 For this class, we are planning on making an online bookstore where users can browse, search and purchase books.

-First, to create different types of book objects on user preferences, like fiction, horror, etc., we are going to apply the Factory Method pattern.

-Second, to implement different payment methods, we are going to apply the Strategy pattern.

-Lastly, to notify users about new book arrivals or promotions, we are going to apply the Observer pattern.
+The application has to have at least three different design patterns.
+For this demand, we chose the following:

+- For the payment of books and tracking the items in the payment cart of an user, we have decided to use the memento pattern;

+- For creating different types of books like physical, online and audio books, we have decided to add the factory pattern to the application;

+- To implement a way for users to pay for books in different ways, the application will be using the strategy pattern.
 ___

-### Requirements
+## Requirements

-The requirements will be determined, by the usage of the MoSCoW-method.
-With the usage of the MoSCoW-method, the group is able to analyse and prioritize the functions in the according manner.
+The requirements will be determined by using the MoSCoW-method.
+By using thie method, the group is able to analyse and prioritize the functions in the according manner.

-#### Must Have:
+### Must Have:

-The first would be the **Must-Have's**, these are necessary to the product itself, in order to properly make it functional.
+First of all, the **Must-Haves**.
+These are necessary to the product itself in order for it to function properly.

-#### Should Have:
+### Should Have:

-The second would be **Should-Have's**, these aren't necessary to the product but still hold some importance.
+Secondly, the **Should-Haves**.
+These aren't necessary to the product, but still hold some importance.
 The main focus being, that they **Should** have been in the product, but aren't essential to make the product work.

-#### Could Have:
+### Could Have:

-The third would be **Could-Have's**, these aren't necessary nor essential.
-They would be nice to have, in the product as an extra.
+The third would be **Could-Haves**.
+These aren't necessary nor essential.
+They would be nice to have in the product as an extra.

-#### Won't Have:
+### Won't Have:

-The fourth would be **Won`t-Have's**, these as the name suggests will not be in the product at all.
+Lastly, the **Won`t -Haves**.
+These, as the name suggests, will not be in the product at all.

 | Nr  | Function in question                                                          | "???"
 Have |
 |-----|-------------------------------------------------------------------------------|------------|